-- 1. Press [Config] to open the configuration menu. - 2.
+- 1. Press [Menu] the select 'Config' to open the configuration menu. - 2.
 In the first column, select 'Project Settings'.
 Use the 1st and 2nd Screen button to navigate.
-Alternatively use [Left] or [Right] to navigate menus and Turn (Jog) or [Up] or [Down] to select a function. - 3.
+Alternatively use (Left) or (Right) to navigate menus and Press (Up) or (Down) to select a function. - 3.
 In the 'Project Settings' Sub menu the 'Limiter mode' and the 'Sends mode' can be adjusted.
-Select from the central sub-menu with the 4th or 5th Screen button. - 4.
+Select the option from the central sub-menu with the 4th or 5th Screen button. - 4.
 The Limiter options are: - Subtle: Will affect how aggressive the envelope attack and release operates.
 Subtle will give a gentle, transparent style and will be slow in catching fast transients. - Extreme: Will provide a more aggressive model.
-Will catch all of the transients but will also affect the sound adding colour. - 5.
-The Send effects: - Pre-fader: Will send the audio to the effect irrespective of the instrument volume.
-The effected signal will be louder. - Post-fader: Will send the audio after it has been adjusted by the instrument volume and therefore ensures the effect is more proportionally consistent with the level, especially when modulated - 6.
+Will catch all of the transients but will also affect the sound adding colour.

+5. The Send effects:

+- Pre-fader: Will send the audio to the effect irrespective of the instrument volume.
+The effected signal may be louder as it is independent of the volume control. - Post-fader: Will send the audio after it has been adjusted by the instrument volume and therefore ensures the effect is more proportionally consistent with the level, especially when modulated - 6.
 Press [Change], 6th Screen button to change the option. - 7.
 Navigate with the 4th or 5th Screen button and press [Apply], 6th Screen button to accept the option.

-While working with audio has been covered extensively, Tracker also has a set of comprehensive MIDI features.
+While working with audio has been covered extensively, Tracker Mini also has a set of comprehensive MIDI features.
 MIDI is the protocol which allows devices to communicate together, for example where one device controls sequencing to send to another synth.
-A lot of the processes and instructions for audio also apply to MIDI, so for example steps in a pattern can be set to send MIDI rather than trigger an audio sample instrument.
+A lot of the processes and instructions for audio also apply to MIDI, for example, steps in a pattern can be set to send MIDI rather than trigger an audio sample instrument.
 MIDI configuration of steps is handled just like an instrument.
-Tracker therefore can control external gear from its sequencer.
-In addition external gear can also be set up to control Tracker.
+Tracker Mini therefore can control external gear from its sequencer.
+In addition external gear can also be set up to control Tracker Mini.
 A few fundamental things should be considered when working with MIDI.
 The clock in a multi gear setup will control timing between devices.
-As such only one main clock should be declared.
-Also the transport of which device will stop and start the sequencing.
+As such it is recommended to only set one main clock as the primary lead.
+Also consider the transport control of which device will stop and start the sequencing.

 These of course are design choices taken when organising a collection of equipment to work together with MIDI and should be considered at the outset.
-MIDI in Tracker can be set up through the USB connection or the MIDI interface which uses an adapter cable to convert the 3.5mm connection to standard 5-Pin DIN style MIDI connections.
-MIDI expands the landscape of sound design when using Tracker in a setup.
-Audio, controlled by tracker from external devices can also be sampled back into Tracker, making it a perfect fit for the centre piece of a setup.
+MIDI into Tracker Mini can be set up through the USB connection or the MIDI interface which uses an adapter cable to convert the 3.5mm connection to standard 5-Pin DIN style MIDI connections.
+Audio, controlled by Tracker Mini from external devices can also be sampled back into Tracker Mini, making it a perfect fit for the centre piece of a setup.
+MIDI expands the landscape of sound design when using Tracker Mini in a multi device setup and enables a collection of instruments to operate together in sync.